facebookresearch/dynabench/docs/start.md

 ## Frontend

-To install and run frontend, we recommend using [nvm](https://github.com/creationix/nvm) (see [here](https://github.com/nvm-sh/nvm#installing-and-updating) for instructions) to manage and install node versions.
+To install and run the frontend, we recommend using [nvm](https://github.com/creationix/nvm) (see [here](https://github.com/nvm-sh/nvm#installing-and-updating) for installation instructions) to manage and install node versions.

 ```
 cd frontends/web/